What Does Area Studies Mean To You?

 OSGA faculty and students share why Area Studies is important to them, their community and the world.

-Head of OSGA; Director of the Brazilian Studies Programme; Professor of Latin American Politics
+Head of OSGA; Professor of Russian and East European Politics

 Professor Kate Sullivan de Estrada